As the seasons change, getting the kids involved in weather activities is an engaging way to educate and have some fun along the way.

 Weather Journalling: If your child enjoys creative activities, this journalling idea shows fun ways to record the weather daily in bullet journal format.

-Seismic Monitor: With this online resource, you are able to see the different seismic waves produced by earthquakes around the world.
+Seismic Monitor: With online resources, you are able to see the different seismic waves produced by earthquakes around the world.
 Take this activity further by encouraging kids to identify the types of waves in a specific area, and collate the data in a graph or table.